trevino293/react-professional-website-ChatGPT/Tutorial.md

 [Anthony Trevino Professional Website](https://atrevino.net)

-[!NOTE]
+>[!NOTE]
 > I'm an active computer science graduate student and information technology professional, I understand the technology is overwhelming.
-I feel if you can lean into the LLM's power the process will be easier for anyone!
+> I feel if you can lean into the LLM's power, the process may be easier for many people.

 # 1. Front End Tool Install